Idroscalo

 The Idroscalo is an artificial lake in Milan, Italy that was originally constructed as a seaplane airport.
 It opened on 28 October 1930, in the heyday of seaplanes.
 When the use of seaplanes for passenger transport declined it became a recreational and sport facility.
+The first official rowing event was held in 1934 while Idroscalo was still an airport.

 The lake is 2600 m long and was constructed in the late 1920s.
 Its width ranges from 250 m to 400 m and depth from 3 m to 5 m.
 It is situated between the municipalities of Segrate and Peschiera Borromeo, just within Milan's city limits and near Linate Airport.